Real-Project-2025-2026/deliverables-real-project-localtable/App_Sponti/README.md

 ## About the Project

-In the restaurant industry, an empty table is lost revenue that can never be recovered. **Sponti** provides a "Flash Deal" infrastructure where owners can launch time-sensitive offers in seconds.
+In the restaurant industry, an empty table is lost revenue that can never be recovered. **Sponti** provides a "Flash Deal" infrastructure where owners can launch flash deals in seconds.
 Customers receive push notifications (simulated) and see live pins on a map, encouraging them to visit *now*.

-The platform leverages **Google Gemini AI** to help owners craft the perfect deal based on their current situation (e.g., "It's raining and I have 20 portions of soup left") and provides customers with an **AI Food Concierge** to find exactly what they're craving.
+The platform used Gemini API to help owners craft the perfect deal based on their current situation (e.g., "It's raining and I have 20 portions of soup left") and provides customers with an AI search tool to find exactly the best deal tailored to their need.

 ---